mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### HDF5 File
-In order to use the HDF5 file as input to create the `Measurement` object, it is necessary to have saved the data using the [`saveMeasurement`](@ref saveMeasurement) function beforehand.
-As an example, let us say we saved the measurements as `measurements14.h5` in the directory `C:\hdf5`.
-In this case, the following Julia code can be used to construct the `Measurement` composite type:
+In order to use the HDF5 file as input to create the `Measurement` type, it is necessary to have saved the data using the [`saveMeasurement`](@ref saveMeasurement) function beforehand.
+Let us say we saved the measurements as `measurements14.h5` in the directory `C:\hdf5`.
+Then, the following code can be used to construct the `Measurement` type:
 ```julia
 device = measurement("C:/hdf5/measurements14.h5")
 ```